epmmko/hex_game_cc0/README.md

 # hex_game_cc0
 Hex game using Mente Carlo method for AI to decide the next step was created as part of an online C++ course.
-Then, I add GUI to make it look better.
-AI fills the board 1000 time to see which next move will give the highest winning chance.
+Then, I added GUI to make it look better.
+AI fills the board 1000 times to see which next move will give the highest winning chance.
 A spanning tree method is used to check the winning condition (connection between top to bottom & left to right).
 The board size can be set upon calling the program.
 The AI takes longer time (to fill the boards 1000 times) as the board size increases.
-The game with AI run fine on the board size of 3x3 to 12x12.
+The game with AI runs fine on the board size of 3x3 to 12x12.
 Two player mode is suggested for a larger board size like 15x15 to have no wait time for AI<br>

 # Compile and run
 (On linux) run makefile with `make` command to create all executable files.